pourmalek/covir2/README.md

 ## IV.
 SELECTED GRAPHS FROM PREVIOUS UPTAKES

-## Selected graphs from previous uptakes are stored in another web page: [RESULTS, PREVIOUS UPTAKES](https://github.com/pourmalek/covir2/tree/main/RESULTS%2C%20PREVIOUS%20UPTAKES)
+## Selected graphs from previous uptakes are stored in another web page: [RESULTS, PREVIOUS UPTAKES](https://github.com/pourmalek/covir2/tree/main/RESULTS%2C%20PREVIOUS%20UPTAKES), _links to which are also provided below:_